-Your engine is equipped with a sound package of passenger station announcements that you can play when you pull into a passenger station.
-Each sequence described below will play as long as it is left on, randomly generating sounds, but be sure to allow approximately 30 seconds between the button pushes described below to allow the PSAs sufficient time to run through each sequence.
+Your engine is equipped with a sound package of freight yard sounds that you can play when you pull into a yard.
+Each sequence described below will play as long as it is left on, randomly generating sounds, but be sure to allow approximately 30 seconds between the button pushes described below to allow the FYS sufficient time to run through each sequence.

-- 1. To one the sound system to play the PSA, quickly but firmly press the Bell button once followed by 2 quick presses of the Whistle button while the engine is moving.
-As soon as you have keyed in this code, you will hear the announcement for the upcoming stop and the bell will begin to ring. - 2.
+- 1. To cue the sound system to play the FYS, quickly but firmly press the Bell button once followed by 2 quick presses of the Whistle button while the engine is moving. - 2.
 Press the Direction button or drop and advance the throttle once to stop the engine.
-This will trigger the first sequence of PSAs.
-The reverse unit is temporarily disabled so that the train will not move as you use the Direction button to trigger the sounds, and Proto-Sound 2.0 has disabled operator control over the Whistle and Bell buttons until the full PSA sequence is complete. - 3.
-After waiting about 30 seconds for that sequence to run, press the Direction button again to trigger the second sequence of PSAs. - 4.
-After about 30 seconds, press the Direction button again to trigger the third PSA sequence. - 5.
-Again, after allowing about 30 seconds for that sequence to run, press the Direction button one more time to trigger the fourth and final PSA sequence.
-You will know it is the final sequence when you hear the "All Aboard!" call.
-The bell will begin to chime and within a few seconds, the engine will start and move out on its own at the current throttle setting, in the same direction it was traveling when you began the sequence.
+This will trigger the first sequence of FYS.
+The reverse unit is temporarily disabled so that the train will not move as you use the Direction button to trigger the sounds, and Proto-Sound 2.0 has disabled operator control over the Whistle and Bell buttons until the full FYS sequence is complete. - 3.
+After waiting about 30 seconds for that sequence to run, press the Direction button again to trigger the second sequence of FYS. - 4.
+After about 30 seconds, press the Direction button again to trigger the third FYS sequence. - 5.
+Again, after allowing about 30 seconds for that sequence to run, press the Direction button one more time to trigger the fourth and final FYS sequence.
+The FYS will continue, and within a few seconds, the engine will start and move out on its own at the current throttle setting, in the same direction it was traveling when you began the sequence.
 Once the bell turns off, the operator regains control of the transformer's bell and whistle buttons and can ring the bell or blow the whistle as usual.